csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **4.5.3 Online local search**

-Like depth-first search, **hill-climbing search** has the property of locality in its node expan- sions.
+Like depth-first search, **hill-climbing search** has the property of locality in its node expansions.
 In fact, because it keeps just one current state in memory, hill-climbing search is _already_ an online search algorithm!
 Unfortunately, it is not very useful in its simplest form because it leaves the agent sitting at local maxima with nowhere to go.
 Moreover, random restarts cannot be used, because the agent cannot transport itself to a new state.

 Instead of random restarts, one might consider using a **random walk** to explore theRANDOM WALK